anhowe/mesos-scalable-cluster/README.md

 * MASTERCOUNT: Number of Masters.
 Currently the template supports 3 configurations: 1, 3 and 5 Masters cluster configuration.
 * JUMPBOXCONFIGURATION: You can choose if you want the jumpbox to be Windows or Linux.
 It is recommended that you pick the Jumpbox OS to be the same of the OS that you are using in your dev machine.
 * MASTERCONFIGURATION: You can specify if you want Masters to be Agents as well.
 This is a Mesos supported configuration otherwise Masters will not be used to run workloads.
 * AGENTVMSIZE: The type of VM that you want to use for each node in the cluster.
 The default size is D1 (1 core 3.5GB RAM) but you can change that if you expect to run workloads that require more RAM or CPU resources.
 * JUMPBOXVMSIZE: size of the jumpbox machine, the default is D2 (2 cores, 7GB RAM)
 * CLUSTERPREFIX: this is the prefix that will be used to create all VM names.
 You can use the prefix to easily identify the machines that belongs to a specific cluster.
 If, for instance, prefix is 'c1', machines will be created as c1master1, c1master2, ...c1agent1, c1agent5, ...
 * SWARMENABLED: you can enable Swarm as a framework in the cluster
 * MARATHONENABLED: true if you want to enable the Marathon framework in the cluster
 * CHRONOSENABLED: true if you want to enable the Chronos framework in the cluster
-* OMSSTORAGEACCOUNTKEY: Azure storage keys that are goin
+* OMSSTORAGEACCOUNTKEY: Azure storage keys that are going to be used to enable OMS log data

 # Mesos Cluster with Marathon Walkthrough

 Before running the walkthrough ensure you have chosen "true" for "marathonEnabled" parameter.
 This walk through is based the wonderful digital ocean tutorial: https://www.digitalocean.com/community/tutorials/how-to-configure-a-production-ready-mesosphere-cluster-on-ubuntu-14-04